-Prior to the issuance of Governmental Accounting Standards Board ("GASB") Statement No. 61, which amended GASB Statement No. 14, Central Health was presented as a discrete component unit of Travis County.
+Prior to the issuance of Governmental Accounting Standards Board ("GASB") Statement No. 61, Central Health was presented as a discrete component unit of Travis County.
 However, under GASB Statement No. 61, Central Health is no longer presented as a component unit of Travis County as Central Health is a legally separate entity from Travis County, and Travis County does not provide any funding to Central Health, hold title to any of Central Health's assets, or have any rights to any surpluses of Central Health.

-Central Health's primary responsibility is to provide medical and hospital care to indigent persons of Travis County.
+Central Health's primary responsibility is to provide medical and hospital care to and coordinate care for the safety net population of Travis County.
 All activities conducted by Central Health are directly associated with the furtherance of this mission and, therefore, are considered to be operating activities.